Call or Email

 MFA in Collaborative Design

-Applications for Fall admittance to this program will be reviewed beginning February 1, 2014.
+Applications for Fall admittance to this program are currently being reviewed.
 Applications will continue to be accepted until the class is filled.

 Video by Gia Goodrich MFA ‘11

 Why work with us, as a student, a collaborator, a client, or a mentor?
 Because we tackle big issues (“wicked problems”).
 Because we’re at the front edge of systems thinking, disruptive design, and entrepreneurship.
 Because we work hard.
 Because we have fun.